A brief history

-Armed with heritage, traditions passed down through generations and $3000, Kumari Spices ‘N’ Things was founded by Richard and Alice Fernandes in 1990.
-They began their spice trades from a tiny stall space in the then famous Paddy’s Markets of New Farm, Brisbane.
-The store has since relocated to the Northside of Brisbane in Virigina.
+Armed with heritage and traditions passed down through generations and $3000, Kumari Spices ‘N’ Things was founded by Richard and Alice Fernandes in 1990.
+They began their spice trading from a tiny stall space in the famous Paddy’s Markets of New Farm, Brisbane.

 Richard is of a marine engineering background.
 He left India at the age of 18 to explore the world, sailing on square riggers, clipper ships, schooners, and the typical Mediterranean “daddies” yachts.
-His passion to travel has seen him dock and live in over 30 countries, and become savvy in 13 languages and dialects as a result.
-(Many of our migrant customers pop-in and enjoy a conversation with Richard in their mother tongue.)
+His passion to travel has seen him dock and live in over 30 countries and become savvy in many languages and dialects, as a result.
+(Many of our migrant customers would pop in and enjoy a conversation with Richard in their mother tongue.)

-The year of 1970 finally brought Richard to Australia, where he then chose to anchor his life more permanently.
-Passionate about the marine industry, Richard initially journeyed throughout Australia building boats and becoming involved in a number of marine activities from the Torres Straits to Port Headland.
-During this time he even began his own boat building business on Breakfast Creek in Brisbane.
+The year of 1970 finally brought Richard to Australia, where he chose to anchor his life more permanently.
+Passionate about the marine industry, Richard initially journeyed throughout Australia building boats and becoming involved in several marine activities from the Torres Straits to Port Headland.
+During this time, he even began his own boat building business on Breakfast Creek in Brisbane.

-A number of changes in his life, one of the greatest being diagnosed with a degenerative eyesight condition known as Retinitis Pigmentosa, resulted in Richard leaving the boat building business behind.
-Until its close in 1989, Richard then pursued work in an organisation called IINA (“we are here” in Torres Strait Island language) which was devoted to creating opportunities and skills development for Aboriginal and Torres Strait Island individuals and communities.
-During this time he met his future wife, Alice.
+Several changes in his life, one of the greatest being diagnosed with a degenerative eyesight condition known as Retinitis Pigmentosa, resulted in Richard leaving the boat building business behind.
+Until its close in 1989, Richard pursued work in an organisation called IINA (“we are here” in Torres Strait Island language) which was devoted to creating opportunities and skills development for Aboriginal and Torres Strait Island individuals and communities.
+During this time, he met his future wife, Alice.
 She came to Australia in 1988 due to the Fiji coup, and has a family background in sugar cane farming and an educational background in accountancy.